 Can you hike?
 If the answer is yes, then you can do Banff’s only via ferrata.
 The Mt.
 Norquay Via Ferrata has four routes to choose from ranging from 2.5 to 6 hours.
 All trips start and end at the Cliffhouse Bistro, the perfect après spot to get Banff Ave Brew Co beer on tap while overlooking the stunning Rockies in summer.

-Sunshine Village Summer Sightseeing - Opening June 29
+Banff Sunshine Summer Sightseeing - Open Late June

-Banff National Park’s most accessible alpine hiking is at Sunshine Village - at the top of the gondola, ride the Standish Chair to the Standish Lookout and choose from long or short hikes that take guests to alpine lakes, mountaintop valleys, and across the border into British Columbia.
-New this year is the Summer Sightseeing and BBQ Package so, ride and dine with Sunshine Village.
+Banff National Park’s most accessible alpine hiking is at Sunshine Meadows.
+Ride the sightseeing gondola and Standish Chair for incredible views without the work.
+Once you get to Standish Lookout, you can choose from long or short hikes that take you to alpine lakes, mountaintop valleys, and across the border into British Columbia.
 For an added experience, book a night at Banff’s highest hotel - the Sunshine Mountain Lodge.

 Columbia Icefield Adventure & Skywalk - Open Early May

 Giving visitors the closest accessible experience to a glacier possible in the Rockies, the Glacier Adventure brings guests on to the Athabasca Glacier for an up-close and personal glacial interaction.
 Complement this with the Glacier Skywalk for a view of the Rockies’ glaciers like no other.
 The glass-bottom skywalk brings visitors out and overtop the mountains for a different perspective.

 Tip: Tours fill quickly, book online to reserve your time before you visit.